Kendrick Bourne Player Prop Bets for the NFL Playoffs | New England vs. Buffalo 1/15/2022

 Season Stats

-- Bourne has collected 800 yards on 55 receptions with five touchdowns, averaging 47.1 yards per game, on 70 targets.
+- Bourne's stat line this year features 55 grabs for 800 yards and five touchdowns.
+He is averaging 47.1 yards per game, and has been targeted 70 times.

 - With seven targets in the red zone this season, Bourne has been on the receiving end of 9.6% of his team's 73 red zone pass attempts.